 It’s the Principal

-Here’s an example; if you have a $200,000 thirty year mortgage with a fixed rate of 4.5%, your payment will be $1,014 per month.
-Of that, the first payment you make will see $750 go toward interest and just $264 to paying down the principal.
 After twenty years, the payments will be more heavily tilted toward principal with $647 paying it down and the remaining $367 going to interest.

 There are other things included in your mortgage payment that contribute to the fact that you’re not initially paying down much principal.
 Most lenders require that you put money into an escrow account from which they will pay your property tax and home owner’s insurance.

 Your home is an investment for you, but it’s an investment for the bank too.
 They don’t want to lose money on that investment because you failed to pay your taxes or maintain insurance.
-If you were to not pay your taxes, there could be a lien placed on the property, and it could be sold off to satisfy the delinquent tax bill.
+If you were not to pay your taxes, there could be a lien placed on the property, and it could be sold off to satisfy the delinquent tax bill.